Probing underlying event in Z-boson events using event shape observables: Abstract

 \section{Abstract}

-Experimental measurement of observables sensitive to underlying event (UE) in $Z$-boson events have been performed by both ATLAS and CMS experiments at the LHC.
-However, in the busy LHC environment, these observables receive substantial contribution from extra jets.
-We probe if using event shape observables in conjunction with UE observables can help us to disentangle the effect of UE from extra jets.
+Experimental measurements of observables sensitive to the underlying event (UE) in $Z$-boson events have been performed by both ATLAS and CMS experiments at the LHC.
+However, in the busy LHC environment, these observables receive substantial contribution from jets originating from initial state radiation (ISR).
+We probe if using event shape observables in conjunction with the UE observables can help us to disentangle the effect of the UE from jets originating in ISR.